viperleed/viperleed/doc/content/calc/files/supp/refcalc-input.rst

 AUXGEO
 ------
 Geometry information; this essentially translates the input from :ref:`POSCAR` and :ref:`VIBROCC`, together with all parameters relevant for interpretation of these files, into the format expected by TensErLEED.
-Also contains information about which layer should produce Tensor output (:ref:`TOUTPUT`).
+Also contains information about which layer should produce Tensor output (:ref:`TENSOR_OUTPUT`).

 .. _refcalc-fin: